Tenali Rama (TV series): Season 1

 Legendary poet and royal advisor Pandit Ramakrishna in Krishnadevaraya's court uses his timely wit and intelligence to solve even the trickiest problems.
-His arch-rival Tathacharya (the royal priest), who wants to humiliate him, is often stumped by Ramakrishna's intelligence.
+His arch-rival Tathacharya, the royal priest, who wants to humiliate him, is often stumped by Rama's intelligence.
 Rama is very close to the King, Krishnadevaraya, often behaving and caring for each other like best friends.

-Soon, Sharda, Rama's wife is pregnant with their son, Bhaskar.
-Bhaskar is shown to have been an active part of Rama's clever ploys eve while being a baby who could just cry.
+Rama's wife Sharada gets pregnant with their son, Bhaskara.
+Bhaskara is shown to have been an active part of Rama's clever ploys eve while being a baby who could just cry.